-A sleep study, commonly called polysomnogram (PSG), measures how quickly you fall asleep and how restfully you sleep.
-Our sleep technicians will evaluate electrical feedback on your brain waves, eye movement, breathing patterns, oxygen levels, heart rhythms and limb movements.
-This study will help determine if you have a sleep disorder.
+Specialists at Fairview and HealthEast sleep centers diagnose and treat the full range of sleep-related conditions.
+Your sleep specialist may recommend a sleep study in order to diagnose your sleep condition.
+A sleep study measures how quickly you fall asleep and how restfully you sleep.
+Electrical feedback from your brain waves, eye movement, breathing patterns, oxygen levels, heart rhythms and limb movements is gathered and evaluated to help determine if you have a sleep disorder.

-The study is often performed at a sleep center where your sleep patterns can be measured and monitored by state-of-the-art technology.
-Fairview has five sleep center locations around the Twin Cities metro area.
-When you stay with us, you’ll enjoy the comfort of an adjustable bed in our private rooms, designed for your comfort.
+The study is performed at a sleep center, where your sleep patterns can be measured and monitored by state-of-the-art technology.
+Fairview and HealthEast have seven sleep center locations around the Twin Cities metro area.

-When you check in on the evening of your sleep study, it will take about an hour to get you ready for the sleep study test.
-After that, you can relax by reading a book, talking on the phone or watching TV until you’re ready to go to bed.
+When you check in on the evening of your sleep study, it will take about an hour to get you ready for the test.
+Then you will be assigned a comfortable, private room with an adjustable bed where you can relax by reading a book, talking on the phone or watching TV until you’re ready to go to sleep.

 While you sleep, our sleep technicians will monitor you to evaluate the quality of your sleep.
 You may be asked to stay through the following morning for additional testing depending on the results of your nighttime evaluation.
 A sleep specialist will analyze your study and meet with you to discuss the results and any recommended treatment options.